When we moved to Atlanta in January of 2009, it was to make a beat up 2 bedroom apartment a home in Atlanta's Buford Highway Corridor.

 So I began to think, "My job is to hold this all together by making business good, so we can keep doing this meaningful work."

 But it started to get harder and harder to sell jewelry.
-The demands to stay up to speed on all the latest fashions, get enough exposure, compete with the best of the best, and manage all the administrative tasks of applying for events, working events, running inventory, paying bills, and customer care became overwhelming.
+The demands to stay up to speed on all the latest fashions, get enough exposure, compete with the best of the best, and manage all the administrative tasks of applying for events, working events, running inventory, paying bills, running an online store and customer care became overwhelming.

 I hit a string of about 5 sales events that were total flops and I broke.